dgolovin/chokidar-mac-issue/README.md

 This simple example is to replicate error on macOS when watching `/var/run` folder for using `chokidar@4` package.
 The same code works fine after inatalling chokidar@3.6 usign `npm install chokidar@3.6`.

+To replicate:

+1. npm install
+2. node .

 ```
 $node .
 addDir /var/run Stats {